Discover Upper Egypt: 2-Day Private Journey from Luxor to Aswan & Abu Simbel

 Pickup included

-Day 2 - Aswan Highlights
+Day 1 – Aswan Highlights

-After breakfast, visit the impressive High Dam, a marvel of modern engineering, before continuing to the elegant Philae Temple, dedicated to the goddess Isis.
-The last stop is the Unfinished Obelisk, offering Insight into the techniques of ancient stone carving.
+Your adventure begins early with pick-up from your Luxor hotel and a scenic drive south to Aswan.
+Upon arrival, explore the city’s top landmarks, starting with the impressive High Dam, a masterpiece of modern engineering.
+Continue to the elegant Philae Temple, beautifully set on an island and dedicated to the goddess Isis.
+The final stop is the Unfinished Obelisk, offering insight into the remarkable stone-carving techniques of ancient Egypt.

 Luxor, once the ancient city of Thebes, is a treasure trove of ancient Egyptian history and architecture.
 Known for its magnificent temples, tombs, and monuments, it offers an unparalleled glimpse into the past.
 The city is often referred to as the world's greatest open-air museum, with landmarks like the Valley of the Kings and Karnak Temple attracting visitors from around the globe.